Seed-counting machine: History

 Originally people counted seeds by hand, or used a trip board.
 The first seed-counting machine was the vibratory mechanical seed counter.
 Modern day electronic seed counters are faster and more accurate.
-A color-image-based seed sorter was developed which can sort various things by their color.

 In 1929 the US Bureau of Plant Industry worked with several seed companies to perfect a seed counter.
 In 1962 an electric seed counter was developed by the USDA's Agricultural Marketing Service.
 The electronic counter operation involved the a vibrating the seeds so that they move to the edge of the counting machine.

 The machine will pay for itself over the labor intensive tedious task of manually counting seeds, which is necessarily characterized by human error.
 By contrast, the new devices, even in the early 1960s, boasted increased speed and “about 1 error in counting 10,000 seeds counted.”
 The accuracy helps lessen the need to build in safety margins for quantity; and the costs of the machinery can be more than paid for by reduced labor costs.

 In the 1970s other electronic seed counting advancements included an electric eye to count the seeds.
 Seed counting still involved vibrating the seed, but now the seed would fall through a seed hole.

 If the items are put onto the conveyor in a single file, then a simple counting mechanism may provide satisfactory results.
 However, such a mechanism is inherently slower than if the items were freely placed on the conveyor without posing such limitations.
 Thus, in the 2000s other parallel counting of multiple objects evolved, including devices that use multiple electromagnetic energy sources and receptors.